hpe-dev-incubator/hpe-dev-portal/content/blog/galadriel-a-spire-federation-alternative.md

 Second, federating many-to-many relationships requires manual creation of federation entries.
 For example, federating five trust domains to each other requires 20 administrator actions (each domain needs four new configuration changes to federate with the four others).
 More administrator actions are required when trust points change URLs or relationships change.

 A third limitation relates to the lifecycle and auditing of federated relationships.
 SPIRE does not provide a mechanism to manage and track the lifecycle of federated relationships.
-Current techniques rely solely on manual configuration changes, and they do not allow for observability of trust bundle exchange.
+Current techniques rely solely on manual configuration changes, and do not allow for observability of trust bundle exchange.

 ## Enter Galadriel